Unidata/git-recipes/cookbook.md

 ## svn git mappings

-If you are comming from SVN, here are some mappings to help you transition to git.
+If you are coming from SVN, here are some mappings to help you transition to git.

 <table>
 <tr><th>svn command</th><th>git command</th></tr>